Clinical India win Oval showdown with Australia

 Shikhar Dhawan smashed 117, his 17th ODI century, and forged two significant partnerships with fellow opener Rohit Sharma and skipper Virat Kohli to power India to a commanding 352-5.

+"It was a top win for us after losing that series in India.
+We had a point to prove," Kohli said, referring to India's 3-2 loss at home to Australia earlier this year.

+"It was a flat wicket but we were very professional, that's always pleasing as a captain.
+You can't take things for granted just because you have 350 on the board."

-Earlier, Kohli opted to bat on a used wicket at the Oval but the flying start he may desired did not materialise.
+Earlier, Kohli opted to bat on a used wicket at the Oval but the flying start he might have desired did not materialise.

 India managed only 41 runs in the first 10 overs but Rohit and Dhawan were content to weather the hostile period before chancing their arms against other bowlers.